aodin/Backbone.Typeahead/README.md

 ### Extension

 The typeahead was built for easy extension.
-Check out the `docs` and `tests` for examples.
+Check out `docs` and `spec` for examples.

 ### Minification